Andersgee/kysely-fetch-driver/README.md

 # kysely-fetch-driver

+Edge compatible fech driver for kysely.

 This driver uses post requests with `fetch()` to a webserver that responds with the query result instead of querying the database directly.

+This is the same idea as the popular planetscale dialect but is not limited to planetscale or even mysql.

 ## install